MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-sandbox-environment.md

 This topic describes the steps for performing a data upgrade on a Standard or Premier Acceptance Testing (Tier 2 or 3) or higher sandbox environment.

 In some environments, the Microsoft Service Engineering Team (DSE) will run the data upgrade for you.
-For more information, see the end-to-end upgrade process in [Overview of moving to the latest update of Microsoft Dynamics 365 for Finance and Operations](upgrade-latest-update.md#scenario-3-upgrade-to-the-latest-application-release-public-preview-1).
+For more information, see the end-to-end upgrade process in [Process for moving to the latest update of Finance and Operations](upgrade-latest-update.md).

 > [!NOTE]
 > In this article, we use the term *sandbox* to refer to a Standard or Premier Acceptance Testing (Tier 2 or 3) or higher environment connected to a SQL Azure database.